fmeschia/ioptron-ieqxx-pro-wifi-bridge/README.md

 2. Disable the UART debug log

 ### 3. Build the circuit
 The EAGLE board file is easy to follow and transfer to a protoboard.
 The "traces" on the bottom layer are meant to be solder bridges between adjacent copper pads of the protoboard, whereas the air wires are meant to be real jumper wires.
 When the wire connects directly to a part lead, it is meant to be routed on the bottom of the board.
-When the wire connects to a solder bridge, then the idea is that the wire can be routed on the top of the board.
+When there are vias, the idea is that the wire can be routed on the top of the board, but of course that's just a suggestion.

 ![Prototype](images/prototype.jpg "Prototype on protoboard")